thosgood/this-weeks-finds/markdown/201-250/week213.md

 > magic!
 Actually I'm being unfair, the relation between special values
 > of $\zeta$ and Euler characteristics is somehow less profound than this
 > stuff.
 I wish I knew more about it!
 It can actually be used to compute
-> certain values of L-functions (things more general than the zeta
+> certain values of $L$-functions (things more general than the zeta
 > function but along the same lines)...
 >
 > Kevin